elliottcoops/Number-Plate-Recognition/README.md

 ## Flask app

-If you want to run the interactive flask app, navigate to the `number_plate_app` directory.
+If you want to run the interactive Flask app, navigate to the `number_plate_app` directory.

 1. Run `python app.py` to locally host the app
 2. Head to `http://127.0.0.1:5000` in any browser to load
 3. Choose an image with a number plate in to be recognised

+## Example notebook

+If you want to walkthrough the code and see how well it performs on multiple examples, navigate to the `number_plate_code` directory.

+1. Open `example.ipynb`
+2. Add any test images to `example_data`
+3. Run cells and analyse how well it perfroms

 ![Example upload](docs/example_upload.png)